-- .3 Institutional Colleagues Institutional colleagues should explain the specific contexts in which they have worked with the candidate and evaluate her/his performance in those areas as measured against the relevant criteria for tenure and/or promotion.
-Recommendations should be based on specific information that is reported in the letter. - .4 Colleagues in the Discipline Candidates should see that these references address the context in which the candidate's work has become known and the standing of the candidate's work within the discipline or the profession. - date, close the file.
+.3 Institutional Colleagues Institutional colleagues should explain the specific contexts in which they have worked with the candidate and evaluate her/his performance in those areas as measured against the relevant criteria for tenure and/or promotion.
+Recommendations should be based on specific information that is reported in the letter.

+.4 Colleagues in the Discipline Candidates should see that these references address the context in which the candidate's work has become known and the standing of the candidate's work within the discipline or the profession.

+.5 Dean The dean should verify that materials are submitted on time and, on the specified date, close the file.
 The dean should verify that files are available to the committee promptly in a way that facilitates the committee's work and protects the confidentiality of the files.
 The dean should brief the committee clearly on relevant institutional constraints before it begins deliberating and assist both the committee and the candidates in protecting the confidentiality of the process.
 After the committee forwards its recommendations, the dean may meet with them to clarify the recommendations.
 In reaching her/his own recommendations, the dean should consider first whether or not the candidate's record of achievement as represented in the file satisfies the relevant criteria.
-The dean may also consider two other factors: institutional constraints on promotion or tenure; and additional information about the candidate's performance which s/he has learned through formal processes and which is clearly represented in the candidate's personnel folder.
-In no case is the dean to grant any credence to anonymous or informal claims about the candidate's performance. - .6 Provost The Provost shall review the recommendation letter from the promotion and tenure committee along with the recommendation letter from the dean, and may also consider institutional constraints that may bear on promotion or tenure decisions.
+The dean may also consider two other factors: institutional constraints on promotion or tenure; and additional information about the candidate's performance which s/he has learned through formal processes and which is clearly represented in the candidate's performance.

+.6 Provost The Provost shall review the recommendation letter from the promotion and tenure committee along with the recommendation letter from the dean, and may also consider institutional constraints that may bear on promotion or tenure decisions.
 As necessary during this stage of the process, the Provost may examine the candidate's record of achievement as represented in the file when formulating his or her recommendation that will be submitted to the President.